A Foreward from Matt:

 Once I got over the crushing blow, I sprung my platform into action.
 I figured Lois wasn’t just going to lie down and die.
 This was a perfect opportunity to get the smiles going and uplift Lois and her loved ones around her.

 Inspired by her ridiculously positive attitude, I came up with the concept, Breast Cancer ‘Aliveness’ Month, and asked if I could move in.
 I thought it was an ideal situation.
 Lois was a widow and I was a bootstrapping entrepreneur that needed to save money on rent.
+It made sense.
 Unfortunately, Lois’ initial response was NOT what I anticipated.
+See below.

-However, I remained undeterred and persisted.
+However, the optimistic Smile Man in me remained undeterred and persisted.
 And after several weeks of lobbying and laying on the charm thick, she finally relented.
 On top of the Moonrise Hotel in the Delmar Loop, on a full moon no less, she asked me to move in.
 I had accomplished my mission.
 The “House with the Pink Door” was now Smilocracy Headquarters.

 But it was the morning cancer treatments that really strengthened our bond.
 The two of us woke up at 5:30 am EVERY morning.
 Lois would make me a cup of coffee, and then I would ‘chauffeur’ her to treatment in her famous “pimped-out-pink” Volvo.